hughbric/intro_web_app/README.md

 xxxxxxx

 As a rule of thumb, logic should be 'pushed down the stack' wherever possible.
 'Views' are for lightweight logical lifting, and controllers are for middleweight stuff.
-There are other layers for handling much more complex logic,
+There are other layers for handling much more complex logic.